Anatoliy057/MSUnit/README.md

 Test logs will be displayed in the console and in the file "path_to_log" if you used `_unit_get_default_outs()`.

-Some options can be changed in the [constants.ms](constants.ms) script.
+Some options can be changed in the setting.yml script.

 ***